Jack Gibson (rugby league): Coaching innovations

-Laconic wit

-Gibson was also known for his notable and laconic quotes.
-Players, coaches and journalists in Australia would hang on every word he said and many of Gibson's quotes showed his great wisdom on the sport.
-His sardonic one-liners were embraced by Australian press looking to colour their sports pages and many of his quotes are still referred to within rugby league circles.

 Accolades

 Gibson's esteem in Australian rugby league remained strong throughout his life.
 Up until he was incapacitated, past players, coaches and journalists still telephoned him for advice or a quote, even though he hadn't been actively involved in game for some time.

 In 1988 Gibson was awarded the Medal of the Order of Australia "for service to rugby league as a coach".
 In 2000 he was awarded the Australian Sports Medal for being a five-time premiership winning coach.

 On 17 April 2008, Gibson was selected as Coach of Australian rugby league's Team of the Century.
 Part of the code's centenary year celebrations in Australia, the elite team is the panel's majority choice for those considered to be the best of all time.

 The Jack Gibson Cup has been contested each season since 2008 by the Sydney Roosters and Parramatta Eels clubs, whom Gibson coached to consecutive premierships in 1974–75 and 1981–83 respectively.
 The Roosters have won all but one of the matches played for the Jack Gibson Cup.